Eligibility

 Depending on your immigration status, there may be limits on your ability to travel abroad and return to the U.S.

 DACA students can study abroad and return to the United States when granted advance parole.
-There are strict requirements, and you will need to plan ahead well in advance.
-Undocumented students may be able to participate in study away programs within the US.
-For support with understanding your options, don't hesitate to consult with the International Student Center as soon as you're interested in off-campus study.
+There are strict requirements, and you will need to plan ahead.
+Undocumented students may be able to participate in domestic study away programs within the US.
+For support with understanding your options, don't hesitate to consult with the International Student Center.